micahgodbolt/fluent-ui-react-staging/packages/base/src/components/README.md

 ### Slots
 #### Menu
-Since the Menu is only rendering it's children, the only slot necessary is the for the Root `ul`.
+Since the Menu is only rendering its children, the only slot necessary is the for the Root `ul`.
 The rest can be passed in as children variants.

 #### MenuItem
-Since the MenuItem is only rendering it's children, the only slot necessary is the for the Root `li`.
+Since the MenuItem is only rendering its children, the only slot necessary is the for the Root `li`.
 The rest can be passed in as children.

 ### Behaviors

 #### Menu
-The menu itself should be a list that renders menu items, it will provide context about it's over all state but should not pass that directly into it's items as props.
+The menu itself should be a list that renders menu items, it will provide context about its over all state but should not pass that directly into its items as props.

 ##### Orientation
-The menu should provide some help for orienting it's contents either vertically, like a left nav, or horizontally, like a nav bar.
+The menu should provide some help for orienting its contents either vertically, like a left nav, or horizontally, like a nav bar.
 Ideally this will just be a prop that gets put into context so each item can decide how it should appear.
 It's possible that the menu should enforce direction itself.

 ##### Focus
 By default Focus should go to the tab stops and it's up to each menuItem to decide if it has tabindex=0.
 An example of a menuItem that shouldn't be focusable would be a Divider.